OpenEPaperLink/OpenEPaperLink/README.md

 # solum-esl-alternative-proto

 ## ⚠️⚠️⚠️THIS IS NOT PRODUCTION READY!⚠️⚠️⚠️
 This is not a final, polished codebase.
 Not by a long shot.
-It's a complicated system, and it is not unlikely to be a dead end.
-There are drawbacks to a slotted protocol, it's hard to debug, and it might not work all that well in unfavourable RF conditions.
 You'll need some knowledge on the use of these tags.
 A very good place to start is here: https://github.com/atc1441/ZBS_Flasher.
 You'll need to fix issues yourself, troubleshoot stuff.
 Once again: this is not for everyone.

 This is an alternative protocol for the ZBS243-based Electronic Shelf Labels - ESL / price tags by Solum / Samsung.